jhuapl-boss/heaviside/docs/StepFunctionDSL.md

 * `parameters`: Keyword arguments to be passed in the API call.
 The value is a JSON text, which may be a JsonPath referencing data from the state's input data object.
+                NOTE: If the value contains a JsonPath the key must end wit `.$`
 * `retry`: If the given error(s) were encountered, rerun the state
   - `error(s)`: A single string, array of strings, or empty array of errors to match against.
 An empty array matches against all errors.